-Status - The Treasurer's office has successfully completed their procedures manual.
-However, critical financial departments like the collector and accountant are in the process of addressing this issue.
+Status - As we noted in the prior year, the Treasurer's office has successfully completed their procedures manual.
+However, critical financial departments like the collector and accountant are still in the process of addressing this issue.

 ALLOCATION OF INDIRECT COSTS TO THE ENTERPRISE FUNDS